 But they will also look into why other parties like the Liberal Democrats and the Scottish National Party were not invited to be there, and whether those parties’ views should have been heard too.

-- Write a (pretend) letter to your local MP saying whether you think children should get the vote.
-Make sure you explain your reasons clearly and respectfully.
+- Write a (pretend) letter to your local MP (member of parliament) saying whether you think children should get the vote.
+Make sure you explain your reasons clearly and respectfully

-- Investigate who your local MP is.
+- Who is your local MP?
 Create a fact file about the person who represents your area, including which political party they belong to and any interesting issues they seem to be particularly passionate about.

 To find out more about The Week Junior and to download its free resources, please go to schools.theweekjunior.co.uk.